Indivisible (organization)

-Indivisible is a progressive movement and organization in the United States initiated in 2016 as a reaction to the re-election of Donald Trump as president of the United States.
+Indivisible is a progressive movement and organization in the United States initiated in 2016 as a reaction to the election of Donald Trump as president of the United States.
 The movement's organizational components include the Indivisible Project, Indivisible Civics, and Indivisible Action.
-The movement began with the online publication of a handbook written by congressional staffers with suggestions for peacefully but effectively resisting the move to the right in the executive branch of the United States government under the Trump administration that was widely anticipated and feared by progressives.
+The movement began with the online publication of a handbook written by congressional staffers with suggestions for attempting to peacefully resist the move to the right in the executive branch of the United States government under the Trump administration that was widely anticipated and feared by progressives.
 According to American urban policy analyst Peter Dreier, the goal of Indivisible is to "save American democracy" and "resume the project of creating a humane America that is more like social democracy than corporate plutocracy."

 Indivisible's founders, Leah Greenberg and Ezra Levin, were included in Time Magazine's 100 Most Influential People of 2019.

 Origin

 The movement started with the online publication of a 23-page handbook, Indivisible: A Practical Guide for Resisting the Trump Agenda.
 The authors of the document, most notably Ezra Levin, Jeremy Haile, Leah Greenberg, and Angel Padilla, were former Congressional staffers.
 Greenberg worked as an aide to Democratic Representative Tom Perriello of Virginia, while Levin, Greenberg's husband, worked as an aide to Lloyd Doggett, a Democratic Party member of the United States House of Representatives from Texas.
 After the 2016 presidential election, in mid-December 2016, Levin and Greenberg began working on an online guide in the form of a Google Document on how to make contact with congressional aides as a way of grieving over Trump's victory.
 Angel Padilla, Jeremy Haile, and dozens of other staffers for Democratic members of the United States Congress joined in the creation of the online publication.

 The authors modeled their document after the Tea Party movement, which focused on local activism and obstructing the Democratic Party's agenda following the election of President Barack Obama in 2008.
 They thought that similar action taken by the left could be effective against what they perceived as Trump's "bigoted and anti-democratic agenda".
 The purpose of the guide was to encourage resistance to Trump's presidency, most notably by targeting Republican elected members of Congress by attending town halls, calling congressional officials, visiting their offices, and showing up at public events.

 The guide was first published online on Google Docs on December 14, 2016, with Levin posting a link to it on his personal Twitter account.
 It soon went viral, with, among others, Robert Reich, Jonathan Chait, George Takei, and Miranda July circulating it online.